 A stable fit means something different depending on if you’re going for on/over-ear headphones or their in-ear counterparts.
 That said, either way, the audio product of choice should remain in or on your ears as your head bobs up and down during a run.
 Unfortunately, this can result in headphones that aren’t comfortable to wear for extended periods of time but comfort should be sufficient for sub-one-hour runs.

 What do I mean by stable fit?
 Well, it means that the clamping force is strong enough to stay on your head during jogs and sprints.
 While this may not be ideal for day-to-day use, it’s required for running headphones.
-Sure, the Bose SoundLink On-Ear Wireless outpace the Plantronics BackBeat 500 Fit, no contest—but if I’m exercising with the Bose option: I’m going to be making constant adjustments to the headphones while running.
-Not only is this annoying, but it also worsens your runs.
+Sure, the Bose SoundLink On-Ear Wireless are more comfortable and sound better than the Plantronics BackBeat 500 Fit, but Bose’s on-ear headphones place very little pressure on the head.
+This is good for casual listening, but means that you will constantly adjust the headset during a run.
+Not only is this annoying, but it distracts you from your workout.

-Running headphones and earbuds need to be water-resistant
+Do headphones for running need to be water-resistant?

 |IPX1||✓||Dripping water (1 mm/min)